DanWahlin/Observable-Store/modules/readme.md

 1. Open `modules/observable-store-extensions/tsconfig.json` and comment out the `paths` property

 1. Open `modules/observable-store-extensions` and run `npm run build` or `npm run build:w`.

+1. Copy the root `readme.md` file into `modules/observable-store` (need to update the build to automate this).

 1. Run `npm publish --access public` and enter the 2FA code for npm